controlplaneio/simulator/docs/prep-work-before-starting.md

 The script takes the following command line arguments
 ```
--b [name for the bucket, which must be globally uniqic]
+-b [name for the bucket, which must be globally unique]
--p [name of aws profile - only required not using the default profile]
+-p [name of aws profile - only required if not using the default profile]
 ```

 # Configure Terraform backend storage